DanielKrawisz/Entropy/Physics.md

 ### Inertia and Newton's First Law

-Motion at constant velocity is called *inertial motion* and the perspective of someone whose motion is inertial is an *inertial reference frame*.
-It is getting ahead of ourselves to introduce the concept of inertia, which was defined by Newton as "a power of resisting by which every body, as much as in it lies, endeavours to persevere in its present state, whether it be of rest or of moving uniformly forward in a right line".
-This principle is often conflated with Newton's first law, but it is not quite the same thing.
+Here, *inertia* refers only to motion at a constant velocity and has no other meaning.
+Newton originally defined *inertia* as "a power of resisting by which every body, as much as in it lies, endeavours to persevere in its present state, whether it be of rest or of moving uniformly forward in a right line".
+This principle is often conflated with Newton's first law, but it is not the same thing.
 Newton's first law says "every object perseveres in its state of rest, or of uniform motion in a right line, unless it is compelled to change that state by forces impressed thereon".
 The first law does not say that a body resists change.
-If no external force is acting on it, then there would be nothing for it to resist.

-The first law is much closer to what has been discused in the previous section, except that we don't even know what a force is yet.
-The first law establishes that the natural motion of an isolated body is constant velocity.
-The principle of inertia says that if there is some kind of outside influence, the body will resist that influence.
-The principle of inertia is much more like Newton's second law, which establishes the nature of that resistance as the mass of the object.

-Why do physicists today still say "inertia" instead of "mass"?
-There is no need in modern physics for a concept of inertia but it is still part of the jargon.
-The word *inertia* should be read as referring to motion at constant velocity but having no particular meaning other than that.
-An inertial body is not moving at constant velocity because it is resisting something or because it has a power of resisting an external force.
+It says that a body moves at constant velocity unless a force acts on it.
+It does not say what happens when the force acts on it, whereas the principle of inertia does: the body resists.
+Thus, the principle of inertia is much more like Newton's second law, which is about how a body responds to a force.

 ### Principle of Relativity